elastic/logstash-forwarder/README.md

   * Follows files and respects rename/truncation conditions.
   * Accepts `STDIN`, useful for things like `varnishlog | lumberjack...`.

+### Design

+Lumberjack is designed to guarantee that every event will be sent.
+To do this, it can sometimes send a event repeatedly.
+The reason for this is lumberjack spools a few hundred events up before sending them off - if that full spool is not acknowledged, it is resent.
+If logstash receives 1000 events in a lumberjack payload, and processes 500 of them before lumberjack think there's a timeout, lumberjack will reconnect and resend the full 1000, giving you the first 500 duplicated.

+#### Avoiding duplicates

+If you want to avoid duplicates, you can try setting '--window-size 1' on lumberjack so that each payload will only contain 1 event and lumberjack will wait for that event to be acknowledged before it sends another.
+You can still get duplicates in this situation, but the number of duplicates will be much reduced.

+Another way to prevent duplicate events is by setting a 'document_id' in the elasticsearch output.
+Done carefully, this causes duplicate events to overwrite themselves in elasticsearch instead of creating new items in elasticsearch.

 ## Building it

 1. Install [FPM](https://github.com/jordansissel/fpm)